AdobeDocs/analytics-platform.en/help/use-cases/b2b/b2b-edition/setup.md

 ## Data view

-After data is ingested in Customer Journey Analytics through the connection you have defined, you want to create a data view that includes all the components you have defined in your solution design reference.
+After data is ingested in Customer Journey Analytics, you want to create a data view that includes all the components you have defined in your solution design reference.

 ### Configure